-- What users are using the new software
+- What users are using help and guidance

 - If their level of engagement with the software is increasing

 With this data in hand, you can then identify where there are trouble spots.
-If some users aren’t using the new application, or not using it as frequently as other individuals or teams, you can dive deeper into why and help proactively provide support to increase usage.
-Likewise, if certain tasks or processes are frequently abandoned by multiple users, it may signal the issue is with the process itself—allowing you to work with your vendor to troubleshoot the problem.
+If some users or teams are struggling with the new application, you can dive deeper into why and help proactively provide support to increase usage.

 Having access to retention and engagement data can also provide you with proof for stakeholders and executives that your hitting your adoption goals.
 And, in turn, are maximizing your return on investment from the application.

 Training employees when a new application launches is seen by most organizations as a costly, but necessary investment.
 But what if you could better train your employees AND save money?